bartificer/programming-by-stealth/docs/pbs129-eslint.md

 In the previous section we discussed the use of the 'require-jsdoc' rule.
 This rule used to be part of ESLint, but was deprecated in 2018 in favour of a plugin with the same functionality, called [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc).
 Having correct JSDoc comments for all functions is a good habit so it's great if ESLint helps you maintaining the JSDoc.

-If we follow the installtion instructions in the GitHub repository we need to add the plugin to our project and to the `.eslintrc.js` config file.
+If we follow the installation instructions in the GitHub repository we need to add the plugin to our project and to the `.eslintrc.js` config file.

 In the Terminal we can add the plugin with